seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 However to most of our scholars the term *taṇhakkhaya* appeared totally negative and that is why they hesitated to recognize its value.
-In such conventional usages as *Nibbānaṁ āgamma* they found a grammatical excuse to separate that term from *Nibbāna*.
+In such conventional usages as *Nibbānaṁ āgamma* they found a grammatical excuse to separate that term from Nibbāna.

-According to the Buddha the cessation of existence is *Nibbāna* and that means *Nibbāna* is the realization of the cessation of existence.
+According to the Buddha the cessation of existence is Nibbāna and that means Nibbāna is the realization of the cessation of existence.
 Existence is said to be an eleven-fold fire.
 So the entire existence is a raging fire.
 Lust, hate, delusion - all these are fires.
-Therefore *Nibbāna* may be best rendered by the word 'extinction'.
+Therefore Nibbāna may be best rendered by the word 'extinction'.
 When once the fires are extinguished, what more is needed?

 But unfortunately Venerable *Buddhaghosa* was not prepared to appreciate this point of view.
-In his *Visuddhimagga* as well as in the commentaries *Sāratthappakāsinī* and *Sammohavinodanī*, he gives a long discussion on *Nibbāna* in the form of an argument with an imaginary heretic.[^fn37] Some of his arguments are not in keeping with either the letter or the spirit of the *Dhamma*.
+In his *Visuddhimagga* as well as in the commentaries *Sāratthappakāsinī* and *Sammohavinodanī*, he gives a long discussion on Nibbāna in the form of an argument with an imaginary heretic.[^fn37] Some of his arguments are not in keeping with either the letter or the spirit of the Dhamma.

-First of all he gets the heretic to put forward the idea that the destruction of lust, hate and delusion is *Nibbāna*.
-Actually the heretic is simply quoting the Buddha word, for in the *Nibbānasutta* of the *Asaṅkhatasaṁyutta* the destruction of lust, hate and delusion is called *Nibbāna*: *Rāgakkhayo, dosakkhayo, mohakkhayo - idaṁ vuccati nibbānaṁ*.[^fn38]
+First of all he gets the heretic to put forward the idea that the destruction of lust, hate and delusion is Nibbāna.
+Actually the heretic is simply quoting the Buddha word, for in the *Nibbānasutta* of the *Asaṅkhatasaṁyutta* the destruction of lust, hate and delusion is called Nibbāna: *Rāgakkhayo, dosakkhayo, mohakkhayo - idaṁ vuccati nibbānaṁ*.[^fn38]

-The words *rāgakkhaya, dosakkhaya* and *mohakkhaya* together form a synonym of *Nibbāna*, but the commentator interprets it as three synonyms.
-Then he argues out with the imaginary heretic that if *Nibbāna* is the extinguishing of lust it is something common even to the animals, for they also extinguish their fires of lust through enjoyment of the corresponding objects of sense.[^fn39] This argument ignores the deeper sense of the word extinction, as it is found in the *Dhamma*.
+The words *rāgakkhaya, dosakkhaya* and *mohakkhaya* together form a synonym of Nibbāna, but the commentator interprets it as three synonyms.
+Then he argues out with the imaginary heretic that if Nibbāna is the extinguishing of lust it is something common even to the animals, for they also extinguish their fires of lust through enjoyment of the corresponding objects of sense.[^fn39] This argument ignores the deeper sense of the word extinction, as it is found in the Dhamma.

 In the *Māgaṇḍiyasutta* of the *Majjhima Nikāya* the Buddha gives the simile of a man with a skin disease sitting beside a pit of hot embers to explain the